EBRD-GPA-TC-Facility/Kazakhstan-OCDS-Transformation-and-Analytics/README.md

 <p>

 ### Description:
-Data is extracted from the existing electronic public procurement system, which continues to operate, and transformed to the Open Contracting Data Standard (OCDS) and published.
+Data is extracted from the existing electronic public procurement system, which continues to operate, and transformed into the Open Contracting Data Standard (OCDS) and published.
 A business intelligence module is run on top of it, accessing the data via an Application Programme Interface (API).
-This analytial module provides government procurement policy makers with a tool to analyse and visualise procurement trends.
+This analytical module provides government procurement policymakers with a tool to analyse and visualise procurement trends.

 ### Project timeline:
 2018 – 2019